What is Green Computing?

 - Advertise events, parties, etc. electronically or with chalk instead of print-outs.

 - Use the recycling bins around campus to recycle paper, cardboard, glass, aluminum, and plastics (#1-7).
 To learn more about recycling on campus, check out the sustainability recycling page.

-- Toner on campus can be brought to IT for recycling
+- Toner on campus can be dropped off with the IT department in Mayer Hall for recycling

 - Beloit College computers and laptop batteries can be brought to IT for recycling

 - Find a computer recycling location

-- Recycle used alkaline batteries, DVDs, CDs, or floppy disks in the AV office in Mayer Hall
+- Recycle used alkaline batteries, DVDs, CDs, or floppy disks in the IT Support Office in Mayer Hall, Rm 227

 - Use email instead of faxing where possible